ALTIBASE/Documents/How to Use 3rd Party for Altibase/eng/Kubernetes User's Guide for Altibase.md

 # Altibase Replication Using Pod

-This section covers how to consist Altibase node using Deployment and Service.
-Since a new dynamic IP is assigned every time Pod is created, remote host name is used in syntax creating Altibase replication instead of remote server IP address.
+This section covers how to consist Altibase replication node using Deployment and Service.
+Since a dynamic IP is assigned every time Pod is created, remote host name is used in syntax creating Altibase replication instead of remote server IP address.

-The example demonstrates creating Pod which has a static DNS name using Deployment and Service which points the Pod, connecting to Altibase server to create replication object and checking the replication status.
+The following is an example of creating Pod which has a static DNS name using Deployment and Service which points this Pod, then connecting to Altibase server to create replication object and checking the replication status.

 ##### 1. Write YAML file creating Deployment